rg-engineering/ioBroker.heatingcontrol/README.md

 * supports multiple profiles
 * If there is no direct connection between the thermostat and the actuator, the actuator can be switched directly out of the adapter
 * Currently, the actuator is switched off directly when the setpoint temperature is reached.
 As soon as the setpoint temperature is below the actual temperature, the actuator will be switched on.
 (To do: implement improved control)
-* up to two actuators are supported
+* unlimited thermostat, actuator and sonsor per room are supported
-* Thermostat and actuator are automatically detected per room.
+* Thermostat, actuator and sensor are automatically detected per room.
 The function (eg "heating") is used for this.
 * Rooms can be excluded within the admin interface, if a room contains a thermostat but should not be controlled
-* per room we can use more then one themostat, actuator or sensor
 * sensor is used to reduce target temperature (e.g. if a window is open)
+* interface to Feiertag-Adapter.
+Public holiday can be a normal day or like sundays. (admin setting)
 * A visualization example will be provided later